By James Wilson · Oct 1, 2025

 What does "DNS resolution failed" mean?

-It means the monitoring service could not translate your domain name into an IP address.
-Your server may be running perfectly, but if DNS is broken, nobody can find it.
-Common causes: expired domain registration, deleted DNS zone, misconfigured nameservers, or DNS provider outage.
+Your domain name cannot be translated into an IP address.
+The server might be running perfectly, but nobody can find it.
+It is like having a store with no address.
+Common causes: expired domain, deleted DNS zone, wrong nameservers, or your DNS provider is having a bad day.

 Monitoring Specific Services

-UptyBots's API monitoring lets you configure all of these checks, including custom headers, request bodies, and response validation rules.
+UptyBots's API monitoring covers all of this.
+Custom headers, request bodies, response validation rules.
+The works.

 How do I monitor a game server?

-Game servers typically use custom ports and protocols.
-Use port monitoring to verify the game port is open and accepting connections, and ping monitoring to track latency.
-For game platform APIs (Steam, Epic, PSN), use API monitoring with content validation.
-See our detailed guide on monitoring game platform APIs and Steam game server monitoring.
+Port monitoring to check the game port is open.
+Ping monitoring to track latency, because for gamers, 150ms ping might as well be down.
+For game platform APIs like Steam or Epic, use API monitoring with content validation.
+We covered this in monitoring game platform APIs and Steam game server monitoring.

-What is response time and why does it matter?
+What is response time and why should I care?

 What is a good response time?